Witches' Sabbath (The Great He-Goat): Description

+Technique

-As with the other Black Paintings, Goya began with a black background which he painted over with lighter pigments, then with broad, heavy brushstrokes of grey, blue and brown.
+As with the other Black Paintings, Goya began with a black background which he painted over with lighter pigments, then with broad and heavy brushstrokes of grey, blue, and brown.
 The darker areas were achieved by leaving the black under-paint exposed; this is most obvious in the figure of the Devil.
-Like the other works in the series, Witches' Sabbath is worked up through heavy, slashing brushstrokes.
 The plaster was underlaid with thick carbon black before the paint was applied in hues of white lead, Prussian blue, vermilion of mercury, and crystals of powdered glass, orpiment and iron oxides.
 He likely worked with mixed materials.

 Technical analysis indicates that most of the Black Paintings began with preparatory drawings.
 Witches' Sabbath is the exception; the final composition seems to have been painted directly onto the wall.

-Art historian Fred Licht notes that Goya's brushwork appears "clumsy, ponderous, and rough" and lacking finish compared to his earlier work.
-Licht believes this was a deliberate ploy to physically convey dismay at human inadequacy and his own feelings of personal doubt.
-Unique in the series, Witches' Sabbath was not significantly altered by Goya after his initial work.
+The art historian Fred Licht described Goya's brushwork as "clumsy, ponderous, and rough" and in areas lacking the finish found in his earlier work.
+Licht believes this was a deliberate technique intended to convey his feelings of despair.
+Unlike the other paintings in the series, Witches' Sabbath was not significantly altered by Goya after his initial draft.